Study Abroad FAQs

 3. What sociology courses do I need to complete before I study off-campus during my junior year?

-It is important for students planning to study off-campus to think ahead about how they will complete the core courses- methods (Soc.
+It is important for students planning to study off-campus to think ahead about how they will complete the core courses, methods (Soc.
 205) and theory (Soc.
-204)- plus their first junior/senior seminar (Soc.
-395), since all three of these must be completed prior to the beginning of the senior thesis.
+204), since these must be completed prior to the beginning of the senior thesis.
 You must take Soc.
-204 and 205 before the end of your junior year, and you must take your first seminar no later than the fall of your senior year.
+204 and 205 before the end of your junior year, and these courses are typically offered only in the winter semester.
 The Department Chair or any other faculty member will be happy to help you with this kind of planning.

 4. Do I need to get my study abroad courses approved by the sociology department before I leave?